Pokemon no-go: New Jersey resident sues over trespassing players

-NEW YORK (Reuters) - A New Jersey man has a message for the millions of players obsessed with the mobile game Pokemon Go: "Get off my lawn!"
+NEW YORK, Aug 3 (Reuters) - A New Jersey man has a message for the millions of players obsessed with the mobile game Pokemon Go: "Get off my lawn!"

-Jeffrey Marder of West Orange has filed a federal class action against the companies behind the game, Nintendo Co Ltd, Niantic Inc and Pokemon Company International, claiming it has brought unwanted trespassers to his house and countless other private properties.

 Using mobile devices, players search for and capture virtual characters that appear on their screens in real-life locations such as offices and restaurants.